-Our pest control service is provided by SDK Environmental Ltd (trading as Dial-A-Pest).
+Our pest control service is provided by John O'Conner (Grounds Maintenance) Ltd.

-The service is available to eligible residents in Hillingdon that have problems with pests inside their home or in their garden.
+Pest control services are available to eligible residents in Hillingdon who have problems with pests inside their home or in their garden.
+Charges may apply.

-Owner occupier and council leaseholders in receipt of means tested benefits (this includes: income support, housing benefit, council tax benefits, pension credit, tax credit and working tax credit, Universal Credit and income-related job seekers allowance
+Owner occupier and council leaseholders in receipt of means tested benefits (includes income support, housing benefit, council tax benefits, pension credit, tax credit and working tax credit, Universal Credit and income-related job seekers allowance)

 £52 for 1 visit

-Any dead vermin will be collected by SDK technicians during their visit as long as they can easily access them.
-At other times bodies can be picked up by the householder, double wrapped in plastic bags and placed in the ordinary waste bin (not the recycling bin).
+- Any dead vermin will be collected by the contractor's technician.
+At other times, bodies can be picked up by the householder, double wrapped in plastic bags and placed in the ordinary waste bin (not the recycling bin).
 Protective gloves should be worn and disposed of afterwards.

-Rats and mice need nesting material so it is important that rubbish is cleared from gardens.
-Our Antisocial Behaviour team deal with complaints about rubbish and food waste which may attract vermin.
-You can report filthy and verminous premises on our website.
+- Rats and mice require nesting material, so it is important that rubbish is cleared from gardens.
+Our antisocial behaviour team deal with complaints of rubbish/food waste that may attract vermin.
+You can report filthy and verminous premises via our online form.